Xiaoli-Catherine/ChessBots/docs/final.md

 -  [ https://peract.github.io/](https://peract.github.io/)

 ## AI Tool Usage
-We have used ChatGPT to ask questions and debug, and we also used OpenAI’s default PPO settings for our PPO training model
+We have used ChatGPT to ask questions and debug, polishing documents, and we also used OpenAI’s default PPO settings for our PPO training model